New Zealand standard

 If you are wanting a cost-effective and simple pedestrian bridge design solution for your next project including free footbridge design drawings, images, and costing information you’ve come to the right place.
 See further down details about our “NZ Standard Footbridge Design”.

-Are you looking for an experienced footbridge design team?
+or… are you looking for an experienced footbridge design team?

 If you are looking for an award-winning team of footbridge designers look no further.
 DC Structures Studio are a team of specialist footbridge designers and we offer the full range of services you will need to get your project up and running.
 See here a list of our bridge design and bridge engineering services including our 8 stages of bridge design.
 Examples of our work and a summary of our recent footbridge design awards can be found on our home page.